Sorry, that’s a really bad pun… but one of the most common questions we are asked here is, “Where can I see snow in Tasmania?”

 We’ve also got a fantastic little community on Facebook who are super keen to help you with road trip inspiration and advice.
 It’s the perfect place to ask questions and to plan an awesome itinerary that perfectly suits your style of travel – Click here to join our Facebook group.

-We hope this itinerary has helped you plan your Tassie road trip.
+We hope this guide to seeing the snow in Tasmania has helped you plan your Tassie road trip.
 If you’ve got any questions at all please get in touch, we’d love to hear from you.

 Happy road tripping!